 To overcome some of the site-specific challenges of capturing and infiltrating stormwater onsite through BMPs, the 2012 Regional Plan EIS identified a benefit to water quality with targeted BMP compliance and the expansion of areawide treatments.
 A "revised policy option" expanded the ability to implement areawide treatment facilities to any area in the Region where the water quality benefit of the approach can be demonstrated to meet or exceed existing water quality requirements.
-The proposed land coverage amendments would add additional impetus to expand publicly owned and operated areawide stormwater treatment systems, or better maintain onsite treatment systems through requirements for public maintenance.
+The proposed land coverage amendments would add additional impetus to expand areawide stormwater treatment systems.

 While the proposed amendments would allow increased land coverage limits on a parcel-by-parcel basis, they would not allow increased land coverage totals on a region-wide basis.
-Thus, new land coverage added to accommodate new 946 units of 100 percent deed-restricted affordable, moderate, or achievable housing is coverage that may have been added anyway to build the remaining bonus unit inventory, spread out on additional parcels where multi-family housing is permitted.
+Thus, new land coverage added to accommodate new 100 percent deed-restricted affordable, moderate, or achievable housing is coverage that may have been added anyway to build the remaining bonus unit inventory, spread out on additional parcels where multi-family housing is permitted.
 Similar to existing regulations, projects that create new land coverage under the proposed amendments must demonstrate that all stormwater runoff from this coverage is collected and treated to meet TRPA standards.
 Additionally, this amendment includes a provision requiring that the project participate in a stormwater collection and treatment system (consistent with TRPA treatment requirements) owned and operated by a public entity.
 The system could be located offsite or onsite and could be a new system or a connection to an existing system that is adequately sized (or retrofitted) to accommodate the project's stormwater collection and treatment.
 This requirement would ensure that there would be no adverse alteration in surface water quality or change in the quantity of groundwater.
-Additionally, the requirement that the system be owned and operated by a public entity, or that a public entity is responsible for onsite system maintenance would be an enhanced level of maintenance over what is required today for residential housing development.
+Additionally, the requirement that the system be owned and operated by a public entity, or that a public entity is responsible for onsite system maintenance would be an enhanced level of maintenance over what is required today.